Overnight Camp at YMCA Camp Campbell

 Do I need to provide over the counter medication, just in case?

-My child takes over the counter medication on a daily basis.
+My child takes over-the-counter medication daily.
 Should I send it with them to camp?

 My child has a rescue inhaler.
 Can they keep it with them?